 Default: 0 (normal KSM behaviour as in earlier releases)

 Maximum sharing allowed for each KSM page.
 This enforces a deduplication limit to avoid high latency for virtual memory operations that involve traversal of the virtual mappings that share the KSM page.
 The minimum value is 2 as a newly created KSM page will have at least two sharers.
 The higher this value the faster KSM will merge the memory and the higher the deduplication factor will be, but the slower the worst case virtual mappings traversal could be for any given KSM page.
 Slowing down this traversal means there will be higher latency for certain virtual memory operations happening during swapping, compaction, NUMA balancing and page migration, in turn decreasing responsiveness for the caller of those virtual memory operations.
 The scheduler latency of other tasks not involved with the VM operations doing the virtual mappings traversal is not affected by this parameter as these traversals are always schedule friendly themselves.

 specifies how frequently KSM checks the metadata of the pages that hit the deduplication limit for stale information.
 Smaller milllisecs values will free up the KSM metadata with lower latency, but they will make ksmd use more CPU during the scan.
 It's a noop if not a single KSM page hit the

-By default KSM checks every candidate page for each scan.
-It does not take into account historic information.
+Historically KSM checked every candidate page for each scan.
+It did not take into account historic information.
 When smart scan is enabled, pages that have previously not been de-duplicated get skipped.
 How often these pages are skipped depends on how often de-duplication has already been tried and failed.
-By default this optimization is disabled.
+By default this optimization is enabled.
 The